Peter The Rabbit in Graphite

 Our family loved Peter and it was such a blessing to be able to preserve our memories of him in this way.

 Here’s the progression of my work:

 In the course, we had to give the structure of the mammal.
 I noticed some of the students were drawing the skeletal structure, so I decided that it would be fun to do the same.

 I used my big Strathmore Mixed Media pad (11 x 14), so I would have plenty of room for the skeletal structure and the final drawing and I used my set of Faber-Castell 9000 Series graphites.

 I drew the simple outline of the bunny and then I added the skeletal structure, which I found online.
 It just so happened to be sitting very similarly to what Peter was in his photo – it must be the normal bunny pose!

-Above you can see that I used a bounding box to help give me a better perspective of his body structure.
+Here’s a closer look.
+You can see that I used a bounding box to help give me a better perspective of his body structure.
 It helped me to better gauge my measurements for him and gave me white space to work with as well.
-The white space is smaller and more easily defined by my eye than the whole funny body.
+The white space is smaller and more easily defined by my eye than the whole bunny body.

 I added a little more x-ray vision for the front left leg as it was hidden behind is back left leg.
 This